In this phase we will build a long list of 100 potential investors. 100? Really??

 - Cons: The big advantage of family offices – loyalty and emotional attachment – can also play out the other way out.
 In case trust is lost, a family office can let you down, even if this is irrational from a pure financial perspective.
 Besides, family offices are notoriously difficult to find; some of them don’t even have a website.
 So getting access to the right people can be challenging.

 - Explanation: Equity crowdfunding has become a big thing over the last decade.
 While investments in tech startups used to be an option for wealthy people only, it is now possible to invest as little as 10 dollars into startups.
-There is a wealth of platforms allowing tech startups to raise money on their platforms (see the most important ones here).
+There is a wealth of platforms allowing tech startups to raise money.
 Startups typically raise a few hundred thousand dollars via equity crowdfunding, or at best a few million.
 There is usually a success fee of 3-8% of the money raised (paid either by the startup and/or the investors).

 - Pros: Equity crowdfunding can make fundraising much more efficient.
 If the uploaded documents are great it is usually possible to fill the round without any further work.
 An automated process with predefined timelines is able to manage the entire diligence process up to closing.
 Plus, you will get hundreds or even thousands of ambassadors – people who directly or indirectly (behind a legal construct) become shareholders of your company.